Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 ### A limited number of tries before the game is over

-- The user is given three rounds of tries before the game is over and the user can keep track of his perfomance and the number of tries remaining whenever they are defeated by the computer (quantum opponent).
+- The user is given three rounds of tries before the game is over and the user can keep track of his performance and the number of tries remaining whenever they are defeated by the computer (quantum opponent).

 ![Limited number of tries "three"](assets/images/duel-outcome-rounds.png)